Why Choose Us?

 Why did we choose the name “Snowflakes ABA?”

 One day, I was driving home from visiting family in Michigan, thinking about my son Zach who is on the spectrum and how different all the children were whom I had met with autism.
 “They are sort of like snowflakes, each completely different from the others, and each beautiful in their own way,” I thought to myself.
 That’s what I should name my company…Snowflakes!
 It is such an appropriate description of individuals on the spectrum.
 One of the most common phrases in the autism community is, “When you’ve met one child with autism, you’ve met one child with autism!”
-Christy’s son, Michael, who is on the spectrum, is also completely different than Zach.
-He had great success in high school and now attends community college.
-Zach is on a path of vocational rehabilitation, working at different places in the community, such as Goodwill, Walmart and the local library.
+While many individuals with autism head to college and employment, my son Zach is on a path of vocational rehabilitation, working at different places in the community, such as Goodwill, Walmart and the local library.

-We started Snowflakes ABA because we are 2 parents who have been on this journey, and we wanted to help other families navigate the experiences that we encountered.
+I started Snowflakes ABA because I am a parent who has been on this journey, and I wanted to help other families navigate the experiences that I encountered.
 I began my path while living in Georgia where I was on the faculty of the University of Georgia, teaching music.
 After Zach was diagnosed, we sought help in the area and found that there weren’t a lot of services for children with autism.
 We moved to Michigan to get support from family and treatment for Zach.
 At 4, when we moved, Zach was still nonverbal and hadn’t received any ABA.
 With the help of an ABA company in Ann Arbor and the evidence-based methods they used, Zach finally was able to express his wants and needs, greatly opening his world and his happiness.
 Soon after, I decided I wanted to help other children make the progress I was finally seeing with Zach.
 I went back to school and received my BCBA certification.

 We are committed to supporting children and families by helping them navigate the challenges and celebrate the wins that come with being a part of the autism community.